hyprwm/hyprland-wiki/content/nix/configuring-hyprland-with-hjem.md

 Executing `hjem-impure` replaces every Hjem symlink with writable normal files and directories.
 So after that, you can write into your `~/.config/hyprland.lua` file deployed by Hjem.
 **This enables experimentation.**
-What this mean is that after a NixOS build switch or after a system reboot, the changes that you made in `~/.config/hyprland.lua` **will be gone**.
+What this means is that, after a NixOS build switch or after a system reboot, the changes that you made in `~/.config/hyprland.lua` **will be gone**.
-So after you are happy with some changes, write them into your Nix config for them to be persisted.
+So after you are happy with your changes, write them into your Nix config for them to be persisted.